RBEGamer/RWTH_HACK_2018/README.md

 * Markus Hoehnerbach
 * Marcel Ochsendorf
 * Peerapon Wechsuwanmanee
-*
+* Weiling Xi

 ## THE CHALLANGE

 The have chosen the real-digital challange for the RWTH Hack 2018.
-The following *
+The following problems are to solve:

+* Collaboration Ticket System
+* Show other users that the ticket
 *

-*
+## FEATURES

+* simple to use web interface
+* desktop notification for ticket events (status changes, )

 ## USED ARCHITECTURE